Hilltops Council recognises that many people keep and enjoy the companionship of various kinds of pets.

 Under section 12A of the Companion Animals Act 1998, it is an offence if you don’t make efforts to prevent your dog from leaving your property.

-Council can issue a Penalty Infringement Notice (PIN) if you have not taken reasonable precautions to prevent your dog
+Council can issue a Penalty Infringement Notice (PIN) if you have not taken reasonable precautions to prevent your dog from roaming.

 It is also your responsibility to ensure that your dog or dogs are always under effective control when in a public place.
 This means that your dog should be kept on a leash when off your property.